 The generational changing of the guard occurs as naturally as the seasons of the years.
 James V. Young passed away in 1961.
 Brother-in-law Harry B. Greening passed away the previous year.
 Alan Vernon Young passed away at age 87 in 1973.
 Edna Greening Young lived to the age of 91 before joining her husband in 1981.

-Gwyneth Owen Young was still enjoying whiskey at cocktail hour well into her 92nd year when he spoke with Paul Wilson in 2011.
+Gwyneth Owen Young was still enjoying whiskey at cocktail hour well into her 92nd year when she spoke with Paul Wilson in 2011.
+Gwyneth, also known by all as “Gyn” passed away in January 2017.